4d/docs/docs/FormObjects/checkbox_overview.md

 ### Collapse / Expand

-This check box style can be used to add a standard collapse/expand icon.
-These buttons are used natively in hierarchical lists.
+This check box button style can be used to add a standard collapse/expand icon.
+These icons are used natively in hierarchical lists.

- - *Windows* - the button looks like a [+] or a [-]
+ - *Windows* - the icon looks like a [+] or a [-]

   ![](assets/en/FormObjects/checkbox_collapse.png)